ResetXPDR/MSFS2020_AutoFPS/README.md

 - This utility directly accesses active MSFS memory locations while MSFS is running to read and set TLOD and cloud quality settings on the fly at a maximum rate of one read and, if required, change per setting per second.
 The utility will first verify that the MSFS memory locations being used are still valid and if not, likely because of an MSFS version change, will attempt to find where they have been relocated.
 If it does find the new memory locations and they pass validation tests, the utility will update itself automatically and will function as normal.
 If it can't find or validate MSFS memory locations at any time when starting up, the utility will self-restrict to read only mode to prevent the utility making changes to unknown MSFS memory locations.
 - As such, I believe the app to be robust in its interaction with validated MSFS memory locations and to be responsible in disabling itself if it can't guarantee that.
 Nonetheless, this utility is offered as is and no responsibility will be taken for unintended negative side effects.
 Use at your own risk!<br/><br/>

-(v0.4.2) I am new to this app/MSFS, or I don't care for all this technical jargon.
+I am new to this app/MSFS, or I don't care for all this technical jargon.
 What is the simplest way to use this app to make my MSFS experience better?
-- Start the app, preferably before you load your flight,
+- Start the app before you load your flight,
 - Leave Use Expert Settings unchecked,
 - Pick what type of flight you are doing via the radio buttons ie. either VFR (GA aircraft) or IFR (airliners),
 - Enter a realistic target FPS (or click on auto target FPS for the app to pick it for you),